Author – Hannah Findlay

 Eco-labels Around the World

 Eco-labels first appeared in the West three decades ago and their popularity has been growing ever since.
-In the era of increasing environmental awareness, the trend of eco-friendly living is rising in the developing countries as well.
+In the era of increasing environmental awareness, the trend of eco-friendly living is rising among developing countries as well.
 Check out the interactive infographic to find out more about the other well-known eco-labels around the world.

 Nowadays, companies have begun adopting eco-labels in India for various green building material, organic foods, eco-friendly products and services.